tomas-fryza/vhdl-course/project/README.md

 ### Component(s) simulation

-Write descriptive text and simulation screenshots of your components.
+Write descriptive text and put simulation screenshots of your components.

 ## Instructions

-Write an instruction manual for your application, including photos or a link to a video.
+Write an instruction manual for your application, including photos and a link to a short app video.

 ## References

-1. Put here the literature references you used.
+1. Put here the references you used.
 2. ...